Open-Finance-Lab/RLSolver/rlsolver/methods_problem_specific/knapsack/README.md

 - File I/O errors
 - Invalid algorithm parameters

-## License

-This project is open source.
-Feel free to use, modify, and distribute as needed.

-## Contributing

-Contributions are welcome!
-Please ensure:
-- Code follows Python 3 standards
-- Type hints are included for all functions
-- Error handling is comprehensive
-- Performance is optimized where possible s with reasonable capacity

 ### Branch and Bound
 - **Time Complexity**: O(2^n) worst case, much better in practice